-Interviewer: Today we’re with attorney Eric Sachs, and we’re going to be talking about field sobriety tests’ role in a DWI investigation.
+Interviewer: Today we’re with attorney, and we’re going to be talking about field sobriety tests’ role in a DWI investigation.
 What are the purposes of the field sobriety tests?

 The Field Sobriety Tests Are Administered to Help Law Enforcement Compile Evidence against the Motorist Suspected of Drinking and Driving

 Attorney: The only purpose for the field sobriety tests is to help the government and the police try and invent any kind of evidence that they want to use against the motorist.
 There is absolutely no legitimate reason for these tests.

 The tests were originally designed by an organization to help police officers make an arrest decision.
 This is because there was a chance, or what they call the likelihood that a motorist could be over 0.10.
 The tests themselves are designed for failure, so there’s nothing that a motorist can do to pass these tests, so there is no purpose for these tests at all.

 The Field Sobriety Tests Were Incorporated in the Police Investigations in the 1980s